-A further problem for this view is that the seven heads are based on Daniel 7, where the heads do not represent individual kings or religious leaders, they represent major nations and/or empires.41 This is further underlined by the equation of the heads and the kings with seven
+A further problem for this view is that the seven heads are based on Daniel 7, where the heads do not represent individual kings or religious leaders, they represent major nations and/or empires.
+This is further underlined by the equation of the heads and the kings with seven mountains.
+"Mountains" in Bible prophecy (such as in Daniel 2 and Jeremiah 51) represent major kingdoms as well.
+So an interpretation that requires the seven heads to represent seven individual popes stretches the imagery to unrecognizable proportions.

-39Ellen White's visions were described by her son as "flashlight pictures," something like a silent movie.
+&lt;sup>39Ellen White's visions were described by her son as "flashlight pictures," something like a silent movie.
 Sometimes an angel came to explain aspects of the vision, at other times Ellen White had to do research in commentaries and history books to gain an understanding of what God was trying to communicate to her.

-40Susan Niditch, The Symbolic Vision in Biblical Tradition (Chico, CA: Scholars Press, 1983), 185.
+&lt;sup>40Susan Niditch, The Symbolic Vision in Biblical Tradition (Chico, CA: Scholars Press,